 The answer is yes.
 However, the damage inflicted on normal cells is minimal, and they can easily regenerate.

-Moreover, with the advancement of radiation oncology, physicians are able to specifically target one small area of the body to hit it with a beam of radiation.
+Moreover, with the advancement of radiation oncology, physicians can specifically target one small area of the body to hit it with a beam of radiation.

-Before getting approved to receive radiation therapy, there is a long process of testing and evaluation, as not all patients may benefit from this treatment.
+Before getting approved to receive radiation therapy, there is a long testing and evaluation process, as not all patients may benefit from this treatment.

 The procedure of radiation therapy